Accident and Emergency

 Please be aware we prioritise the treatment of our patients according to the seriousness of their condition so you may see people who arrived after you being treated before you.

-Arriving by ambulance
+Arriving by Ambulance

 All patients are assessed by a doctor or nurse before any treatment takes place.
 This is called "triage" and helps the team work out what order to see patients in, so they see the most seriously unwell people first.

-Treatment, transfer or discharge
+Treatment, Transfer or Discharge

 Who will I see

-Patients will have an initial assessment as soon as possible after arrival – this is usually by a nurse.
+You will have an initial assessment as soon as possible after arrival – this is usually by a nurse.

 Alternatives to the Emergency Department